godotengine/godot-docs/classes/class_audiostreamsample.rst

 AudioStreamSample stores sound samples loaded from WAV files.
 To play the stored sound, use an :ref:`AudioStreamPlayer<class_AudioStreamPlayer>` (for non-positional audio) or :ref:`AudioStreamPlayer2D<class_AudioStreamPlayer2D>`/:ref:`AudioStreamPlayer3D<class_AudioStreamPlayer3D>` (for positional audio).
 The sound can be looped.

 This class can also be used to store dynamically-generated PCM audio data.
+See also :ref:`AudioStreamGenerator<class_AudioStreamGenerator>` for procedural audio generation.

 Properties
 ----------